CS253-F20/project-cyoagen/Docs/iteration_report_2.md

     - In the process of removing the .idea files, some local files were lost that allowed the project to run
     - We resolved this by utilizing Git's log of what the files looked like and recreating them.

+- CSS Issues Based on Screen Size
+    - Pages that appeared normal on most screens would appear very out of sorts when editing on my (Drew) desktop.
+        - Through talking with Professor Liffiton, it was discovered that the reason for this was the fact that I had written the CSS to give most parts absolute positioning, which is very fragile.
+        - To fix the issue, I went back and changed how the formatting worked and got rid of nearly all absolute positioning.
+            - After doing this the pages have appeared correctly on every machine tested thus far.

 ## Adjustments to Overall Design